Alk2017/tasks/README.md

-Project for storage solution of different algorithm and backend task.
+Project for storage solution of different algorithm and backend task..